 Below are some things that you can do to help facilitate communication when someone has hearing loss, whether that person is you—or a loved one, friend, or coworker.

 Choose your environment

-Some environments are much easier for communication for people with hearing loss.
+Some environments are much easier for communication for people who are hearing impaired.
 Here are some things you can do to ensure the environment is perfect for communication:

-- Make sure the room has enough lighting.
-People with hearing loss often rely upon lip reading, facial expressions and gestures to supplement their remaining hearing and improve communication.
+Make sure the room has enough lighting.
+People with hearing loss often rely upon lip reading, facial expressions, body language and gestures to supplement their remaining hearing and improve communication.

-- Pick a place that has minimum background noise.
-Though our ears and brain are able to filter out background noise in most situations, people with hearing loss often have a very difficult time hearing over excessive noise.
+Pick a place that has minimum background noise.
+Though our ears and brain are able to filter out background noise in most situations, people with hearing loss often have a difficult time hearing over excessive noise.
 Keep in mind that small rooms with no carpeting or curtains tend to have poor acoustics and can distort voices.

 Make it easy to see everyone's faces.
 If you will be in a group setting, choose a location—or if you're at a restaurant, a round table —where the person with hearing loss will have visual access to everyone's faces to facilitate better communication.

 Here are a few examples of using the above tips to pick an appropriate environment for communication:

-- If you're planning a dinner out, pick a restaurant that you know has ample lighting, does not play music and has decent acoustics.
+If you're planning a dinner out, pick a restaurant that you know has ample lighting, does not play loud music and has decent acoustics.
 Choose a restaurant that you have been to before, where you know the noise levels do not get too loud.
 Another good tactic is to select an off-time: Rather than having dinner at 7 p.m. on Friday or Saturday night—the busiest dinner hours—opt instead for a late lunch or early dinner, between the hours of 3 p.m. and 5 p.m. when restaurants are likely to be the least busy.

 Here are some do's and don'ts you can keep in mind to help facilitate better conversations and include someone with hearing loss:

-- Don't speak from another room or when your back is turned to the person.
+Don't speak from another room or when your back is turned to the person.
 Don't shout in any situation.

-- Before starting a conversation, say the person's name so you can get his or her attention.
+Before starting a conversation, say the person's name so you can get his or her attention.
 Wave or gently tap them if they don't hear you.

-- When giving specific information, like an address or time for a meeting, write the important information down or ask the person to repeat the specifics to you so you can make sure you got them right.
+When giving specific information, like an address or time for a meeting, write the important information down or ask the person to repeat the specifics to you so you can make sure they got them right.

 Sometimes, there will be a breakdown in communication.
 Here are some things that you can do to get back on track for successful conversation with your friend, family member or colleague: